The information contained in this page is intended for U.S. healthcare professionals only.

 A genetic disorder in which both B cells and T cells of the adaptive immune system are crippled, due to a defect in one of several possible genes.
 SCID is a severe form of heritable immunodeficiency.7

 A number of conditions such as malignancies, particularly those of the haematopoietic and lymphoreticular systems, metabolic disease, malnutrition, burns or severe infection can also cause defective immune function and poor antibody response.
-In particular, Intravenous immunoglobulin (IGIV) therapies, are used to treat chronic lymphatic leukemia (CLL) and myeloma (MM).8 These patients may benefit from immunoglobulin replacement therapy in addition to standard treatment of their primary disease.
+In particular, Immunoglobulin (IgG) therapies, are used to treat chronic lymphatic leukemia (CLL) and myeloma (MM).8 These patients may benefit from immunoglobulin replacement therapy in addition to standard treatment of their primary disease.

 Immune thrombocytopenic purpura (ITP)